blekenbleu/Direct-Drive-harness-tension-tester/README.md

 - Are brief predistortion pulses wanted for more responsive torque application and release?
    - If so, how much and for how long?

-At least 8 slider controls are wanted:
+At least 8 slider controls are wanted for testing:
 - test cycle frequency (1/period)
 - torque rise time (% of period)
 - torque fall time (% of period)